Existing services can’t meet the demand for accommodation for women who are homeless or at risk of homelessness.

 Bayside Women’s Shelter supports all women regardless of their age, sexuality, cultural and linguistic diversity, disability or mental illness.

-Women’s Community Shelters is working with representatives in the area to establish a crisis accommodation shelter in Parramatta.
-We have a dedicated board in place, have secured the property and our aim is to open the shelter in 2019.
+Women’s Community Shelters is working with representatives in the area to establish a crisis accommodation shelter in Camden.
+We have a dedicated board in place, have secured the property and our aim is to open the shelter in 2020.

-Keep up to date with latest news from the shelter here: https://www.facebook.com/parrawomensshelter
+Keep up to date with latest news here.

-Women’s Community Shelters is working with local government in the area to establish a crisis accommodation shelter in Blacktown.
+Women’s Community Shelters is working with local government in the area to establish a crisis accommodation shelter set to open in 2020/21.

 Watch this space!